What is 'gazumping'?

 If you stay in touch with the estate agent, they'll know you're still interested if the other buyer drops out of the sale.

-If you live in a competitive area and have lost out a few times, you could consider hiring a buyers’ agent to represent you.
+If you live in a competitive area and have lost out a few times, you could consider hiring a buying agent to represent you.

 This not only shows vendors that you're committed, but may also give you an edge over others in bidding wars.
 Buyers’ agents are experienced in negotiating and securing properties in competitive situations.

 At the same time, buyers’ agents can be expensive, and there is still no guarantee of success.
-You also need to make sure they’re not going to benefit from any commissions or kickbacks if you buy a property they recommend – ideally, their only payments would come from you, so you know they’re acting in your best interests.
+You should make sure they’re not going to benefit from any commissions or kickbacks if you buy a property they recommend – ideally, their only payments would come from you, so you know they’re acting in your best interests.

 Get personal mortgage advice